 For example, if you took out cover after being informed that you’ve been gazumped and then try to claim, it would be refused.

 You’ll only be able to claim for events outside your control and included in your policy document.
 If you change your mind and decide to walk away without a good reason then you’ll be unable to claim for any expenses.

 Again the devil is in the detail, so it’s worth reading your policy before agreeing to purchase it.

-While not compulsory, it’s a fairly inexpensive way to guard against the common risks of buying a home.
+While not compulsory, taking out Home Buyers Protection Insurance is a fairly inexpensive way to guard against the common risks of buying a home.
 If you total up what you’re likely to spend on just fees, it’s a no-brainer to try and protect this money in case something does go wrong.